 Eligibility – active career or volunteer firefighters, ambulance or rescue squad members serving a Maryland community who enroll in a Maryland institution in a degree program in fire service technology, emergency medical technology, fire service management, or public safety administration with a minor or concentration in fire service technology or fire service management.

 Award – at least 50 percent of the student’s actual annual tuition and mandatory fees at an eligible institution.
 A service commitment is required to receive funds.

 Cybersecurity Public Service Scholarship Program

-Eligibility – Individuals currently enrolled at public or private non-profit institutions in Maryland who are within two years of graduation from an approved, credit-bearing degree in cybersecurity, or an approved, credit-bearing certificate program in cybersecurity; full-time student who maintains a grade point average of at least a 3.0 GPA; sign an agreement agreeing to work full-time in Maryland for each year they received the scholarship.
+Eligibility – Individuals currently enrolled at public or private non-profit institutions in Maryland who are within three years of graduation from an approved, credit-bearing degree in cybersecurity, or an approved, credit-bearing certificate program in cybersecurity; full-time student who maintains a grade point average of at least a 3.0 GPA; sign an agreement agreeing to work full-time in Maryland for each year they received the scholarship.